 For many couples, the arrival of a new year is accompanied by feelings of hope, fresh starts, new goals and more.
 For some couples, the new year doesn’t bring fresh, good feelings.
-During the previous year (2020) as the Covid-19 pandemic became a worldwide reality, the stresses on a marriage were many.
+During the previous year (2021) as the Covid-19 pandemic continued to be a worldwide reality, the stresses on a marriage were many.
 Many people noted that strong marriages became stronger while troubled marriages became even more flawed and troubled, leading some couples to considering a divorce.

 Are you considering a divorce in the new year?